-In the midst of an eating disorder, people are more than likely to disengage from activities that are centered around food and eating.
-Using community resources during treatment are necessary because it introduces the client to typical and new experiences.
-Clients break out of their comfort zones through exposure to new routines, engaging their talents and exploring previously suppressed social, cultural, and intellectual pursuits.
+Amid an eating disorder, people are more than likely to disengage from activities centered around food and eating.
+Community resources are necessary as they introduce you to typical and new experiences.
+Break out of your comfort zone through exposure to new routines, engage your talents, and explore previously suppressed social, cultural, and intellectual pursuits.

 Examples of Community Resources

 Many things can serve as a community resource.
 If you visit one of these spaces with supportive people, you’ll deepen your toolkit and gain techniques to combat your triggers.

 Clothes shops can be a valuable community resource.
 Shopping often becomes a dreaded and challenging activity for those who struggle with an eating disorder.
 It is usually difficult to feel good about how clothes fit.
 These body image issues provoke anxiety and prevent you from feeling comfortable with the clothes you try on.

 Online shopping is sometimes recommended for people with eating disorders, but virtual shopping doesn’t allow you to touch or try on your clothes before buying.
 It’s critical for people with eating disorders to wear clothes that feel comfortable.
 A too-tight item could trigger dieting or purging.

 Visiting clothing shops with a supportive friend or group can help you see positive things about their appearance.

 This is a resource that many people would easily overlook, but because it is specific to managing body-image issues, the venue can help you achieve critical moments of success in your treatment.